EUROPE MARKETS: European Markets Slide As German Factory Woe Adds To China Trade Slump

 German factory data for January also showed another heavy decline , falling 2.6%, just a day after the European Central Bank cut its growth forecast and launched new measures to stimulate a dwindling economy.

-Added pressure came from U.S. jobs data.
-U.S. jobs data revealed the weakest growth in 17 months .
+Added pressure came from U.S. jobs data, which showed the weakest growth in payrolls in 17 months .

 What stocks are active?

-Heavyweight oil majors logged sharp losses, tracking a plunge in the price of oil , which was weighed by global growth worries.
+Major oil companies logged sharp losses, tracking a plunge in the price of oil , which was weighed by global growth worries.
 Royal Dutch Shell and BP(BP.LN) fell over 1% each.